 It was while we were exploring the Paleontology vs. Archaeology exhibit that Leya Collins recognized and stopped to say hi!
 Leya goes by @paleoprepprincess on Instagram, and we had already been following each other for some time.
 It was fun to finally meet each other in person!
 After chatting for a bit, she took us over to the replica fossil lab in the main hall, and helped us create our own fossils with molds and clay.
 She even introduced me to Brittany Stoneburg, who took the time to step away from an event she was setting up for to say hi to us as well.

 I had a great time at the Western Science Center.
 I found the exhibits fascinating, and it was fun to meet people in person I had previously only interacted with online.
 While a bit far from the other typical attractions in Southern California, I certainly consider it worth the drive to visit.
 I even managed to squeeze in another prehistoric themed attraction and swung by the Cabazon Dinosaurs on my way home, but that’s a review for another time.
 Be sure to check out the Western Science Center whenever you get the chance!
-For more prehistoric Californian attractions, check out my reviews of the ingenious Fossil Reef Park as well as the world famous La Brea Tar Pits and Museum.
+For more prehistoric Californian attractions, check out my reviews of the Western Science Center’s “partner” institution, the Alf Museum, as well as the ingenious Fossil Reef Park and the world famous La Brea Tar Pits and Museum.